 Molecular Basis of Infectious Disease (MBID) Research

-The Molecular Basis of Infectious Disease (MBID) research training grant is an NIH-supported project consisting of 22 faculty mentors from three Houston educational institutions: The University of Texas Health Science Center at UTHealth, Baylor College of Medicine, and the Texas A&M University Institute for Biosciences and Technology.
+The Molecular Basis of Infectious Disease (MBID) research training grant is an NIH-supported project consisting of 21 faculty mentors from several Houston educational institutions: The University of Texas Health Science Center at Houston (UTHealth Houston), The University of Texas M. D. Anderson Cancer Center (MDA), Baylor College of Medicine (BCM), Rice University, and the Texas A&M University Institute for Biosciences and Technology (IBT).
 Currently, the program trains three Ph.D. students and eight undergraduate summer research students per year.

 The overall purpose of the MBID training program is to provide the trainees:

 The basis of this training grant is the Molecular Basis of Infectious Disease group, which was first formed in 1996.
-MBID has developed into highly interactive group of over 100 faculty, postdoctoral fellows, graduate students, and staff from the Houston area whose primary interest is in the molecular pathogenesis of bacterial infections.
-The 22 faculty members that form the core of this training grant have a record of high research productivity and extensive collaborations.
-They have mentored over 200 predoctoral and postdoctoral trainees over the past ten years and currently are mentoring 25 Ph.D. students and 29 postdoctoral fellows.
+MBID has developed into a highly interactive group of over 100 faculty, postdoctoral fellows, graduate students, and staff from the Houston area whose primary interest is in the molecular pathogenesis of bacterial infections.
+The 21 faculty members that form the core of this training grant have a record of high research productivity and extensive collaborations.
+They have mentored over 200 predoctoral and postdoctoral trainees over the past ten years and currently mentor dozens of Ph.D. students and postdoctoral fellows.